What Is a Stop Loss?

-1. Swing trading or Momentum-style trading requires a fairly tight stop, as you are only trading the run up or down and exiting before a run reversal.
+- Swing trading or Momentum-style trading requires a fairly tight stop loss, as you are only trading the run up or down and exiting before a run reversal.

-2. For the faster-paced swing-trading style, Velocity trading, an even tighter stop based on the acceleration of price and volume in each chart is used due to the high risk of steep profit-taking after such fast moves in price.
-The difference between momentum-style and velocity-style stop losses is taught in TechniTrader®’s Swing/Velocity Online Elective Course, which is offered twice a year.
-Contact email@example.com for information on the next session.
+- For the faster-paced swing trading style, Velocity trading, an even tighter stop based on the acceleration of price and volume in each chart is used due to the high risk of steep profit taking after such fast moves in price.
+The difference between momentum-style and velocity-style stop losses is taught in TechniTrader’s Swing Trading Specialty Course.

-3. Position-Trading-style stop losses, where you are holding a stock while it platforms up based on value-oriented accumulation.
+- Position Trading-style stop losses allow you to hold a stock while it platforms up based on value-oriented accumulation.

-4. Long-Term Investing requires a different stop loss that will allow the stock to move in its normal up-and-down short-term patterns, but it will protect the investor from a catastrophic loss due to an unexpected event.
+- Long-Term Investing requires a different stop loss that will allow the stock to move in its normal up and down short-term patterns, but it will protect the investor from a catastrophic loss due to an unexpected event.

-5. Intraday stop losses use intraday price ranges for very tight stop-loss placement.
+- Intraday stop losses use intraday price ranges for very tight stop loss placement.

-There is no “one-size-fits-all” stop-loss formula or percentage.
-Many traders and investors complain that stop losses “don’t work.”
+There is no “one-size-fits-all” stop loss formula or percentage.
+Many traders and investors complain that stop losses “don’t work”.
 What they mean by this is the stop loss is executed and the stock continues up.
-This occurs because most investors and traders still use the outdated percentage stop loss and have not learned to use technical support levels to avoid being taken out prematurely.
+This occurs because most investors and traders still use the outdated percentage stop loss and have not learned to use technical support levels from the stock chart to avoid being taken out prematurely.